Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Language Model Design

-\emph{Grammar pruning}, \emph{type pruning}, and the previously mentioned \emph{dynamic typing context} constitute a layered enhancement framework: \emph{grammar pruning} serves as a prerequisite for \emph{type pruning}, since a syntactically invalid synthesis rule cannot be applied to perform type-level checking.
+\emph{Syntactic pruning}, \emph{type pruning}, and the previously mentioned \emph{dynamic typing context} constitute a layered enhancement framework: \emph{syntactic pruning} serves as a prerequisite for \emph{type pruning}, since a structurally invalid synthesis derivation cannot be applied to perform type-level checking.
 Furthermore, without the successful application of synthesis rules, the intended synthesis goal cannot be extracted from the synthesis derivation tree.
-Should all three techniques be omitted, the model reduces to a standard encoder-decoder architecture that directly maps natural language inputs to sequences of synthesis decisions, lacking any mechanism to enforce syntactic or type-level correctness.
+Should all three techniques be omitted, the model reduces to a standard encoder-decoder architecture that directly maps natural language inputs to sequences of synthesis decisions, lacking any mechanism to enforce structural or type-level correctness.

-Beam search~\cite{DBLP:conf/aclnmt/FreitagA17} enables efficient exploration of multiple synthesis paths by maintaining the top-$k$ candidate branches based on likelihood scores.
-When a branch requires pruning, we terminate its token sequence and discard its KV cache, while the remaining branches continue to generate independently from their cached states, ensuring that the set of top-k candidates is dynamically maintained.
-This leverages pruning to restrict the search space and eliminate unpromising branches early, while ensuring synthesis continues as long as viable branches remain.
-The synthesis system thus efficiently progresses towards a solution without backtracking.
+Beam search~\cite{DBLP:conf/aclnmt/FreitagA17} enables efficient exploration of multiple synthesis paths by maintaining the top-$k$ candidate sequences based on cumulative likelihood scores.
+At each step, rather than greedily selecting only the highest-probability token, beam search expands all $k$ beams and retains the top-$k$ sequences across all candidates.
+When a branch is pruned due to syntactic or type errors, we terminate its sequence and discard its KV cache, while remaining branches continue independently.
+This prevents invalid branches from wasting beam slots, ensuring all $k$ slots are reserved for branches that may lead to valid programs.